gdiet/backup/README.md

 #### May Come Eventually

-* Ensure the backup script can be gracefully interrupted.
+* Ensure the backup and restore scripts can in fact be gracefully interrupted.
 * In some way give access to deleted files and directories.
 * Development: Try out scoverage instead of jacoco (a spike 2022.10 didn't work well).
 * Support for soft links.